The Early-Experience Agent Becomes the Apprentice

 A language agent that only imitates demonstrations is a clerk trained on examples.
 It learns the surface relation between state and next action, but it has not necessarily learned what its own action does.
 That distinction becomes sharp when the system is no longer writing an answer but navigating a website, choosing a tool, planning a trip, operating a simulated lab, or calling an API.

-Agent Learning via Early Experience, arXiv:2510.08558, frames the problem this way: most current language agents rely on supervised fine-tuning from expert trajectories because many environments lack verifiable rewards or require long, inefficient rollouts.
+Agent Learning via Early Experience, arXiv:2510.08558, frames the problem this way: many current language agents rely on supervised fine-tuning from expert trajectories because many environments lack verifiable rewards or require long, inefficient rollouts.
 The paper argues that expert demonstrations are hard to scale and expose the agent to a limited range of states.
 The proposed bridge is early experience, where the agent's own proposed actions generate future states that can be used as supervision without an external reward signal.

 What the Paper Tests